 Top Recommendations to Make TCUP More Inclusive:

+The Texas Compassionate Use Program is unreasonably restrictive for both patients and dispensaries.
 State lawmakers have slow-rolled this program, keeping countless sick Texans from accessing cannabis medicine.

 Not only is the list of qualifying conditions restricted, but products are limited and businesses are subject to unnecessary regulatory hurdles.